dinfuehr/dinfuehr-hugo/content/blog/aarch64-immediate.md

 Some immediates can be encoded in less instructions with `movz`, some with `movk`, some need the same number of instructions.
 [v8](https://github.com/v8/v8/blob/master/src/arm64/macro-assembler-arm64.cc#L164) for example really determines the shortest combination of instructions for the given immediate.

-* The lastest encoding format is the most complicated and non-intuitive.
+* The last encoding format is the most complicated and non-intuitive.